nmattia/nmattia.com/src/content/blog/lens-linear-2048.md

 merge []                  = []
 ```

+> [!NOTE]
+>
-_Note that we've used a slightly more abstract version than `[Int] -> [Int]`.
+> We've used a slightly more abstract version than `[Int] -> [Int]`.
 This is useful for several reasons.
-For instance you might not have decided yet
-what type you are going to use to represent your cells (Int?
+For instance you might not have decided yet what type you are going to use to represent your cells (Int?
 Integer?
-An
-enumeration of the powers of two?).
+An enumeration of the powers of two?).
 Also you might want to add a UI.
-In this
-case you will want to remember which cells were merged together so that you can
-play an animation.
-Below we will be using `Sum Integer`, the integers with addition
-as the monoidal composition (`<>`). _
+In this case you will want to remember which cells were merged together so that you can play an animation.
+Below we will be using `Sum Integer`, the integers with addition as the monoidal composition (`<>`).

 There's not much room for error.
 GHC infers that we have covered all input
 cases, and we only need to make sure that the code reflects the rule above.
 We